d2l-ai/d2l-en/chapter_builders-guide/init-param.md

 :end_tab:

 :begin_tab:`jax`
-When initializing parameters in JAX and Flax, the parameters dict returned has a `flax.core.frozen_dict.FrozenDict` type.
+When initializing parameters in JAX and Flax, the the dictionary of parameters returned has a `flax.core.frozen_dict.FrozenDict` type.
 It is not advisable in the Jax ecosystem to directly alter the values of an array, hence the datatypes are generally immutable.
 One might use `params.unfreeze()` to make changes.
 :end_tab:

 ```{.python .input}